nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Managing Lesson Fees

 This section guides you on how to use the commands for managing the lesson fees of your students in TAB and the behaviour of the Fees Calculator feature of TAB.
+Easily keep track of the students that haven't paid for their lessons yet.

 1. [Adding a lesson's outstanding fees: `ladd`](#adding-a-lessons-outstanding-fees-ladd)
 2. [Editing a Lesson's outstanding fees: `ledit`](#editing-a-lessons-outstanding-fees-ledit)